rust-lang/book/2018-edition/src/ch12-03-improving-error-handling-and-modularity.md

 Error>` means the function will return a type that implements the `Error` trait, but we don’t have to specify what particular type the return value will be.
 This gives us flexibility to return error values that may be of different types in different error cases.
-This is what the `dyn` means, it's short for "dynamic."
+This is what the `dyn` means, it’s short for “dynamic.”

 Second, we’ve removed the call to `expect` in favor of `?`, as we talked about in Chapter 9.
 Rather than `panic!` on an error, `?` will return the error value